-Since opening our #KUBE100 beta (apply to join) we've had a lot of questions from our members on what the differences are between full-blown Kubernetes (K8s) and k3s, aside from the choice from each on how to capitalise a "K" (or not).
+Since we launched the #KUBE100 – the world’s first k3s powered, managed Kubernetes service – we’ve had a lot of questions from our members on what the differences are between k3s and k8s (full blown Kubernetes), aside from the choice from each on how to capitalise a "K" (or not).

 For those of you not in the know, Kubernetes is a "container orchestration platform".
 This effectively means taking your containers (everyone's heard of Docker by now, right?) and choosing which machine out of a group of them to run that container on.